mercadopago/devsite-docs/guides/payments/web-payment-checkout/latest/advanced-integration.en.md

 >
 > Other functionalities
 >
-> Set up your payment and adapt the Mercado Pago Checkout to your business.
+> Set up your payment and adapt the Checkout Pro to your business.
 >
 > [Other functionalities](https://www.mercadopago.com.ar/developers/en/guides/payments/web-payment-checkout/configurations/)